Understanding the Autism Diagnostic Observation Schedule (ADOS)

 Why is ADOS Important?

-- Comprehensive Evaluation: ADOS looks at a broad spectrum of behaviors and skills, providing a comprehensive view of the individual’s abilities and challenges.
+3. Comprehensive Evaluation: ADOS examines a wide range of behaviors and skills.
+This provides a complete view of the individual’s abilities and challenges.

 ADOS Modules